hazelhome/vessel-theme/README.md

 ### Hiding Videos from Gallery
 In the theme editor, go to the "Product Media" block settings and enable "Hide videos from gallery" to remove videos from the main image carousel.
 This is useful when using the Product Stories block to display videos separately.

+### Wall Preview System
+The wall preview system appears automatically for products tagged with "cuadro".
+Two buttons will be displayed below the product gallery:

+**To use Modo Foto:**
+1. Click "Modo Foto" button
+2. Upload a photo of your wall
+3. Drag the artwork to position it
+4. Use the size slider to adjust dimensions
+5. Click capture to download the preview

+**To use Modo AR:**
+1. Click "Modo AR" button
+2. Grant camera access when prompted
+3. Wait for AI models to load (~3-5 seconds first time)
+4. Point camera at a wall
+5. AI will automatically detect free space and place artwork
+6. Use +/- buttons to adjust size
+7. Click capture to save the AR view

+**Requirements:**
+- Product must have "cuadro" tag
+- For AR mode: Modern browser with camera support (Chrome, Safari, Firefox)
+- For AR mode: HTTPS connection (required by browsers for camera access)

 ---